Shawn-Nichol/AndroidKotlinGuide/User Interface/Layouts/Motion/Create Motion Layout.md

 ## 3) Create a MotionScene
-A `MotionScene is an XML resource file that contains all of the motion descriptions for the corresponding layout.
-To keep layout information separate from motion descriptions, each `MotionLayout` references a separate MotionScene. note that defintions in the MotionScene takes precendence over any similar definitions in the `MotionLayout`.
+A `MotionScene` is an XML resource file that contains all of the motion descriptions for the corresponding layout.
+To keep layout information separate from motion descriptions, each `MotionLayout` references a separate MotionScene.

+Note that defintions in the MotionScene takes precendence over any similar definitions in the `MotionLayout`.

 `app:LayoutDescription` refereences a `MotionScene`.
 ```